spatie/laravel-medialibrary/docs/handling-uploads/handling-uploads-with-vue.md

 weight: 3
 ---

 Medialibrary Pro provides beautiful UI components for Vue.
-They work out of the box and pack a lot of features: temporary uploads, custom property inputs, frontend validation, i18n, and robust error handling.
+They pack a lot of features: temporary uploads, custom property inputs, frontend validation, i18n, and robust error handling.

 The `MediaLibraryAttachment` component can upload one or more files with little or no extra information.
 The attachment component is a lightweight solution for small bits of UI like avatar fields.